 A core quality can be recognized by someone’s special ability about which he himself says: “Surely everyone can do that!”
 But not everyone can do that.
 In fact, if you were to remove this core quality, you wouldn’t even recognize this person anymore.
 That’s because that one core quality permeates or radiates through all the other, less pronounced qualities.

 A core quality is always potentially present.
 You can’t just turn a core quality on or off, though you can hide it or keep it dormant.

 The difference between qualities and skills lies mainly in the fact that qualities come from the inside and skills are taught from the outside.
 In English, it’s about the difference between ‘nature’ and ‘nurture’.
-Skills are ‘nurture’, nurtured or learned, core qualities are ‘nature’, innate and developable.
+Skills are ‘nurture’, nurtured, or learned, core qualities are ‘nature’, innate, and developable.
 The clearer the image we have of our core qualities, the more conscious we can let them shine through in our lives.
 Those who have ‘perseverance’ as their core quality, for example, know that they will be able to function well, especially in situations where a long period of time is needed.
-And they also know that this persistance is something they will always be able to do, both at work and in their private life.
+And they also know that this persistence is something they will always be able to do, both at work and in their private life.
 Whether they will do so in their private life is another matter.
 Everyone was born with a number of core qualities, but that’s not all, because as a logical consequence of each core quality, you automatically receive three more gifts.
-The first is your pitfall, the second your challenge and the third your allergy.
+The first is your pitfall, the second your challenge, and the third your allergy.

 This theory is Free for Non-Commercial use only

 Just as there can be no light without darkness, every core quality has a sunny and a shady side.
 The shadow side could also be called the distortion.
 The distortion is not the opposite of the core quality, like how active is the opposite of passive and strong is the opposite of weak.
 The distortion is a core quality that is taken too far and overshoots the mark.